Every month I recap what has happened at SEOSherpas, from website traffic to domain sales to all posts in-between.

 Traffic Level Breakdown

 Below is the traffic breakdown for a number of my websites, including the percentage increase.
-This is a screenshot directly from Google Analytics taken on February 1st.
+This is a screenshot directly from Google Analytics taken on December 1st.
+I’ve blacked out a few websites that I haven’t disclosed and don’t want disclosed for a number of reasons.
+Thank you for your understanding.

 A few notes on the traffic levels: